EdwinMarteZorrilla/ModelSim_FPGA/projects.md

 **Future Projects** (from https://www.fpga4student.com/p/vhdl-project.html)

-1. What is an FPGA?
-How VHDL works on FPGA
 2. VHDL code for FIFO memory
 3. VHDL code for FIR Filter
 4. VHDL code for 8-bit Microcontroller